Capital Airlines (UK): History

-The airline came into being in 1984 as Brown Air, a subsidiary of the Brown Group which specialised in the sales and maintenance of heavy plant equipment.
+The airline came into being in 1984 as Brown Air Services Ltd., a subsidiary of the Brown Group which specialised in the sales and maintenance of heavy plant equipment.
 It flew a Cessna 441 Conquest II (G-MOXY) on services from Leeds Bradford to Oslo, originally flown as a corporate shuttle but then opened up for public bookings.
 An afternoon service from Leeds Bradford to Frankfurt was later introduced.
-The Conquest was then replaced with a Grumman Gulfstream 1 turboprop, registration G-BRWN.
+The Conquest was then replaced with a Grumman Gulfstream 1 turboprop.

-Scheduled services to Glasgow were introduced with a Short 330 aircraft after the previous operator, Metropolitan Airways, had ceased trading.
-The SH330 was later returned to its leasing company and the scheduled routes to Oslo and Frankfurt were discontinued.
-The sole Gulfstream 1 was then operated on a regular Leeds-Glasgow-Leeds-Cardiff service, introducing the first direct services from Leeds to Cardiff and a through-flight from Glasgow to Cardiff.
-The Gulfstream 1 proved a popular aircraft and operated 50 sectors a week for a full year with a 100% dispatch record.
-The aircraft soon became too small to service demand and it was then the airline re-branded as Capital Airlines and took delivery of its first Short 360-300 G-BNDM, which was the first airline to operate the Short 360 configured with 39 seats.
+Scheduled services to Glasgow were introduced on 1 October 1984 with a Short 330 aircraft after the previous operator, Metropolitan Airways, had ceased trading.
+The 330 was later returned to its leasing company and the scheduled routes to Oslo and Frankfurt were discontinued.
+The sole Gulfstream was then operated on a regular Leeds-Glasgow-Leeds-Cardiff service, introducing the first direct services from Leeds to Cardiff and a through-flight from Glasgow to Cardiff.
+The Gulfstream 1 proved a popular aircraft and operated 50 sectors a week for a full year with a 100% dispatch recordHall, Alan W. (1987).
+"Brown Air starts first UK scheduled service".